al-jimenez/g/README.md

 Use this and customize it with your most used git commands.
 I use this as a menu to remind my old man brain what I need to do next an what options I have to execute.

+### OS
+Used / created for macOS bash but can be modified for other OS.

 ## Help menu
 When you execute g() without parameters you will get the following:
 ![Help menu](https://github.com/al-jimenez/g/blob/master/g.png?raw=true)